net-shell/openprice/readme.md

 # OpenPrice

-OpenPrice is a modern platform for financial data scraping (i.e. for the purposes of price comparison and analytics).
+Web software for financial data scraping (i.e. for the purposes of price comparison, analytics, etc.) from online shops and the likes.
-It utilizes cutting edge frameworks and approaches for best performance, security and looks.

-## JS Data Scraping
+### Scraping with JavaScript

 This design approach allows for a broad range of processing units (pretty much anything from desktop browsers and VPS/cloud servers to mobile browsers and low-cost embedded servers) with virtually no limits to their number, concurrently scraping data for one distributed graph database.

-## The Stack
+### Stack
 * Front-end
   * Semantic UI
   * HighCharts/HighStock